Minorities feel underrepresented in SGA

 “In the days and weeks right before Spring Break, as a result of several incidents on campus, students had shared a variety of concerns to several individuals who work on campus.
 I personally was feeling frustrated that I did not have more direct conversations with these students to hear and learn more about their UMW experience,” said President Paino when asked what initiated the forums.
 “At the same time, SGA had been receiving feedback on a variety of issues and was searching for more ways to engage students in important conversations.”

-The next forum is scheduled for March 27 at 7pm in Chandler Ballroom, and all students are encouraged to attend and contribute.
+The next forum is scheduled for March 27 at 7pm in Chandler Ballroom, and all students are encouraged to attend and contribute to the conversation.